Courtney Vandersloot: College career

 By her own admission, Vandersloot came to Gonzaga as a shy freshman.
 During that first season, Graves suggested that she call the school's greatest point guard in history for advice—Hall of Famer John Stockton.
-Vandersloot would recall that it "took me a couple of weeks to build up," and when she finally called Stockton for the first time, she hoped that she would reach his voice mail so she wouldn't have to talk.
+Vandersloot would recall that it "took me a couple of weeks to build up" the nerve, and when she finally called Stockton for the first time, she hoped that she would reach his voice mail so she wouldn't have to talk.
 Vandersloot eventually worked with Stockton throughout her Gonzaga career.

 As a freshman in 2007–08, she was the West Coast Conference newcomer of the year and named to the 10-member All-WCC first team after averaging 10.3 points, 5.7 assists, and 1.9 steals per game entering the WCC tournament, finishing in the top five in the WCC in the latter two categories while the Zags went 13–1 in conference play and earned the tournament's top seed.
 However, the Bulldogs lost in the WCC final to San Diego and ultimately missed out on the NCAA Tournament, playing instead in the WNIT.
 They defeated UC Davis in the first round before falling to Colorado in the second round.

 In her 2008–09 sophomore season, she set a school record in assists with 239; at the end of the regular season, her average of 7.3 per game led the conference, and she was also third in the conference in scoring at 16.4 per game.
 Vandersloot won the first of what would be three WCC Player of the Year awards.
 The Bulldogs went on to win the WCC tournament, with Vandersloot named tournament MVP.
 In the NCAA tournament, the Zags defeated Xavier for the program's first NCAA Tournament win before narrowly losing in the second round to Pitt.